Asalamu alaykum wa rahmatullahi wa barakatu

 Envelopes (32 in total)

-Optional – stickers or wax to seal the envelopes.
-I melted some crayons to seal ours, it makes opening the envelope extra special I think!)
+Optional – stickers or wax to seal the envelopes (it makes them extra special I think!) such as THIS ONE.

 Optional – A small box to keep all the envelopes in)